Mathias2860DK/MultiChatServerMMM/README.md

 ## Chat Server

 How does the program work?
+OBS: The refactored coded is in the branch refactor

 Commands from clients to the server: